liorsbg/folder-gallery/README.md

-Folder-gallery is an web application which provide folder explore and image gallery view
+Folder-gallery is a web application which provide folder explore and image gallery view

 # Features